 Birthday?
 Sick Student?

 When their birthdays roll around it can be just one more reminder that you won’t be celebrating together so putting together a care package takes the sting out.
-Once I filled a box with party hats, blowers, balloons, popcorn, candy and her birthday gift.
-The pictures my daughter sent of she and her roommates sitting around with all that silly stuff and big smiles made me happy.
+Once I filled a box with party hats, blowers, balloons, popcorn, candy, and her birthday gift.
+The pictures my daughter sent of her and her roommates sitting around with all that silly stuff and big smiles made me happy.
 If I couldn’t celebrate with her at least I knew she was having fun.
 One of the places we like for unique cupcakes is a company called Wicked Good Cupcakes.
-They sell birthday boxes as well as thinking of you boxes.
+They sell birthday boxes as well as thinking-of-you boxes.
 Their cupcakes come in a jar and are very unique.

 There are also a few places around town that will deliver cookies like Insomnia Cookies.
 Who wouldn’t appreciate some a cookie cake or cupcakes on his/her birthday?